doc-pixel-music/Thereminou/README.md

 If your board is correctly set-up and connected to your network, you'll see on the monitor the IP address.
 Use it to configure RTPmidi in order to receive MIDI messages on your computer.

 ## To go further
-Thereminou could also send Midi message directly via USB (if your board supports it natively, like Arduino Leonardo or Teensy ).
+Theremeow could also send Midi message directly via USB (if your board supports it natively, like Arduino Leonardo or Teensy ).
 Check your board here : [MIDI over USB board](https://tttapa.github.io/Control-Surface-doc/Doxygen/d8/d4a/md_pages_MIDI-over-USB.html).
 Otherwise you can use Hairless to get your MIDI message via serial : [Hairless MIDI Bridge](https://projectgus.github.io/hairless-midiserial/)

 Many thanks to Gurbrinder Grewal, Derek Pritchett and Bryne Carruthers for their work : [Arduino Theremin](https://www.arduinotheremin.com/)

-More about the **Livestock Pixel** project : [Livestock Pixel](https://livestockpixel.com)
+More about the **Doc Pixel** project : [Doc Pixel](https://doc-pixel.com)